nf-core/sammyseq/docs/output.md

 </details>

-[deepTools](https://deeptools.readthedocs.io/en/develop/content/list_of_tools.html) is used to generate single fraction signals in [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) format, an indexed binary format useful for displaying dense, continuous data in Genome Browsers such as the [UCSC](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](http://software.broadinstitute.org/software/igv/).
-The bigWig format is also supported by various bioinformatics software for downstream processing such as meta-profile plotting.

 ### Comparisons

-When `--comparisonFile` is set, the difference between sample1 and sample2 read density profile, smoothed by the Gaussian kernel, is calculated and saved in bigwig format, as described in Kharchenko PK, Tolstorukov MY, Park PJ "Design and analysis of ChIP-seq experiments for DNA-binding proteins" Nat.
+When `--comparisonFile` is set, the difference between sample1 and sample2 read density profile smoothed by the Gaussian kernel is calculated and saved in bigwig format, as described in Kharchenko PK, Tolstorukov MY, Park PJ "Design and analysis of ChIP-seq experiments for DNA-binding proteins" Nat.
 Biotech. doi:10.1038/nbt.1508

 <details markdown="1">
 <summary>Output files</summary>